ivcap-works/ivcap-docs/developer-guide/Index.md

 ```
 View the [ivcap-cli git repo](https://github.com/reinventingscience/ivcap-cli/) for more information on using the command line interface.

-### SDK
+### Software Development Kit - SDK

-The Software Development Kit is a python service that makes the __IVCAP__ data objects and methods available to you to use in your service / application.
+The Software Development Kit (SDK) is a python service that makes the __IVCAP__ data objects and methods available to you to use in your service / application.

+See how to use the [SDK](sdk.md) with the [Example IVCAP Service](https://github.com/reinventingscience/ivcap-python-service-example) which demonstrates the key components needed for a service.

 ### REST API